Masonic Objects in the Mount Vernon Collection

 Aprons are considered the single most important piece of ceremonial regalia that Masons wear.
 They symbolize the connection to their medieval roots when stonemasons wore utilitarian aprons often made from sheep hide.
 The evolution of Masonic aprons is a fascinating story.
 Many are beautiful works of art reflecting needlework styles and fashions of their day.
 One of the aprons owned by George Washington is now in the collection of the Alexandria-Washington Lodge No. 22.

-In 1795, John Jones of Dublin, Ireland, the proprietor of The Sentimental and Masonic Magazine, sent Washington this set of five volumes with a letter requesting permission to dedicate a sixth volume to Washington and to include an elegant portrait of "his Excellency."
+In 1795, John Jones of Dublin, Ireland, the proprietor of The Sentimental and Masonic Magazine, sent Washington a set of five volumes with a letter requesting permission to dedicate a sixth volume to Washington and to include an elegant portrait of "his Excellency."

 The magazine is illustrated with engravings and covers a range of subject matter of interest to Masons, including political opinions, editorial cartoons, songs, fiction in serial form, and book reviews.View this object